A final round of freezing temperatures strikes Texas as the state struggles to recover from winter storms

 Working with the US Environmental Protection Agency, the Texas Commission on Environmental Quality has set up three mobile water testing labs, accord to Abbott.

-CNN's Hollie Silverman, Jenn Selva and Chris Boyette contributed to this report.
+CNN's Ray Sanchez, Chuck Johnston, Hollie Silverman, Jenn Selva and Chris Boyette contributed to this report.